 These trends are especially pronounced among low-income couples, and correspond with an increase in the percent of children who are born outside of marriage.
 Although there has been considerable debate about the implications of these trends, some scholars have argued they are problematic given that, statistically, children living with two biological married parents do better (on average) academically, socially and behaviorally compared to other children.

 Concerned about the impact of these trends on children’s well-being, the federal government has tried to promote marriage and strengthen couples’ relationships through a range of initiatives over the past two decades.

 These bipartisan efforts began in 1996 under President Clinton’s welfare reform legislation.
 The Personal Responsibility and Work Opportunity Reconciliation Act authorized states to pay for marriage and relationship skills programs – including premarital education and marriage mentoring – with federal Temporary Assistance for Needy Families money.
-Funding increased under President George W. Bush’s Healthy Marriage Initiative and has continued under President Obama.
+Funding increased under President George W. Bush’s Healthy Marriage Initiative and continued under President Obama.
+Currently the Department of Health and Human Services supports these kinds of efforts through the National Resource Center for Healthy Marriage and Families.
 All told, hundreds of millions of dollars have been set aside for states to administer marriage programs.

 With so much time and money spent on these programs to date, are the relationships of low-income Americans in better shape than they would have been without them?
 What’s the evidence from social science research on what really strengthens couples’ relationships?

 Relationship education programs are the cornerstone of these government efforts to strengthen low-income Americans’ relationships.
 These federally funded programs focus on teaching couples new skills to improve their relationships, targeting areas like healthy communication, showing affection and conflict management.